New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 135 Main St., North Woodstock, NH // (603) 745-3951

 Woodstock Inn Brewery wears many hats.
-Located in North Woodstock on the edge of Franconia Notch in the White Mountains, Woodstock Inn is one of the best boutique hotels in the region, while serving up delicious craft beers and excellent cuisine at their on-site restaurant.
+Located in North Woodstock on the edge of Franconia Notch and the town of Lincoln in the White Mountains, Woodstock Inn is one of the best boutique hotels in the region, while serving up delicious craft beers and excellent cuisine at their on-site restaurant.

 If you’ve been out hiking all day, or exploring sights along the Kancamagus Highway, this is a great place to replenish your energy with a beer flight and their excellent nachos.